Impartial achievement and avoidance games for generating finite groups: Avoidance games

 \section{Avoidance games}

 In this section we study the avoidance game $\dng(G)$ on a finite group $G$.
-In~\cite{anderson.harary:achievement}, Anderson and Harary proved the following criterion for determining the outcome of $\dng(G)$ for a finite abelian group. \begin{prop} Let $G$ be a finite abelian group.
+In \cite{anderson.harary:achievement}, Anderson and Harary proved the following criterion for determining the outcome of $\dng(G)$ for a finite abelian group. \begin{prop} Let $G$ be a finite abelian group.
 The first player wins $\dng(G)$ if and only if $G$ is nontrivial of odd order or $G\cong\mathbb{Z}_{2k}$ with $k$ odd.
-The second player wins otherwise. \end{prop} Barnes~\cite{Barnes} reproved this result using the following criterion for determining the outcome of $\dng(G)$ for an arbitrary finite group $G$. \begin{prop} Let $G$ be a nontrivial finite group.
+The second player wins otherwise. \end{prop} Barnes~\cite{Barnes} reproved this result using the following criterion for determining the outcome of $\dng(G)$ for an arbitrary finite group $G$.
+Recall that an involution in a group is an element of order $2$. \begin{prop} Let $G$ be a nontrivial finite group.
 Then the first player wins $\dng(G)$ if and only if there exists $\alpha\in G$ such that $\alpha$ has odd order and $\langle\alpha,\beta\rangle=G$ for every involution $\beta\in G$. \end{prop} Note that the last condition of the previous proposition vacuously holds if the order of $G$ is odd.
-Since the first player wins precisely when $\dng(G)\neq*0$, we immediately have the following corollary. \begin{cor} Let $G$ be a nontrivial finite group.
-Then $\dng(G)\neq*0$ if and only if $G$ has odd order or $G\cong\mathbb{Z}_{2k}$ with $k$ odd. \end{cor}

-The next proposition follows immediately from Proposition~\ref{prop:GeneratingSubset}. \begin{prop} The positions of $\dng(G)$ are the subsets of the maximal subgroups of $G$ and the terminal positions of $\dng(G)$ are the maximal subgroups of $G$. \end{prop} \begin{defn} Let $\mathcal{M}$ be the set of maximal subgroups of $G$.
+Since the first player wins precisely when $\dng(G)\neq*0$, we immediately have the following corollary of Proposition~\ref{prop:Harary}. \begin{cor} Let $G$ be a nontrivial finite abelian group.
+Then $\dng(G)\neq*0$ if and only if $G$ has odd order or $G\cong\mathbb{Z}_{2k}$ with $k$ odd. \end{cor} The next proposition follows immediately from Proposition~\ref{prop:GeneratingSubset}. \begin{prop} The positions of $\dng(G)$ are the subsets of the maximal subgroups of $G$ and the terminal positions of $\dng(G)$ are the maximal subgroups of $G$. \end{prop} It turns out that positions that are contained in the same collection of maximal subgroups are closely related.
+This motivates the next two definitions. \begin{defn} Let $\mathcal{M}$ be the set of maximal subgroups of $G$.
 The set of \emph{intersection subgroups} is defined to be the set